Schmuhl ready to rebuild state Democrat party

 Schmuhl said the focus in 2021 will be centered on finances and encouraging people to run for office.

-“We have to generate excitement among people who believe in the party and what to invest,” he said.
+“We have to generate excitement among people who believe in the party and want to invest,” he said.
 “The Republicans have a big financial advantage and we need to level the playing fields.”

 Recruiting candidates will be a challenge for the party, Schmuhl said.

-A concern is the nationalization of the media and the reliance of people to get information from social media, he commented.
+Another concern is the nationalization of the media and the reliance of people to get information from social media, he added.

 “There are fewer community newspapers and people are relying on online news,” Schmuhl said.
 “There is a lot of misinformation.
 We need to get away from the national dynamic.